 It’s always the same with mountains.
 Once you have lived with them for any time, you belong to them.
-There is no escape. – the quote by Ruskin Bond is quite apt considering the life itinerary of the master storyteller who has lived a vast chunk of his writing career in the hills inspired by nature.
-Listening to the birds chirping, the squirrel running in the branches of the trees, the little monkeys jumping from tree to tree, or watching ordinary folks who walk around dealing with daily misery, as well as happiness from the window of the room, has been the little pleasures of the writer from the hills.
+There is no escape. – The quote by Ruskin Bond is quite apt considering the life itinerary of the master storyteller who has lived a vast chunk of his writing career in the hills inspired by nature.
+Listening to the birds chirping, the squirrels running in the branches of the trees, the little monkeys jumping from tree to tree, or watching ordinary folks who walk around dealing with daily misery, as well as happiness from the window of the room, has been the little pleasures of the writer from the hills.

-Ruskin Bond- childhood and Nostalgia of India:
+Ruskin Bond- Childhood and Nostalgia of India:

 Being born into British parents and mingled with Indian princes/princesses as childhood mates, Ruskin Bond has an immense impression of Indian culture.
 He has a special bond with his ardent fans.
 So much so that after living in England for four years, the young author couldn’t forget what it was like living in India, and the nostalgia and free spirit brought him back to his place of birth.
 After that, he became a writer and won many accolades in the literary circle.